rackerlabs/technical-blog/_posts/2016-06-21-tradeoffs-in-cryptographic-api-design.md

 building a small C struct that holds both.
 (Whether or not you can trust C compilers to get anything right at all is a point of contention.)

-These problems compound when you are binding libraries in languages with wildly different semantics.
-One example is relocating garbage collectors;
-pointers stay put in C, but objects move around all the time in environments like the JVM (HotSpot) or PyPy.
+These problems compound when you are binding libraries in languages and environments with wildly different semantics.
+For example, your runtime might have a relocating garbage collector.
+Pointers in C and objects in CPython stay put, but objects move around all the time in environments like the JVM (HotSpot) or PyPy.
 That implies copying to or from a buffer whenever you call C code, unless the underlying virtual machine supports "memory pinning": forcing the object to stay put for the duration of the call.

 Programmers normally operate in a drastically simplified model of the world.
 We praise programming designs for their ability to separate concerns,